-- (1)(i) The names and addresses of any and all "persons," whether individuals or corporations, who have any ownership or control interest of any of the following, whether that interest meets or exceeds a 5% ownership/control or not: - An ASO which contracts with the County of Mendocino - Any subcontractor of such an ASO which either provides services directly or contracts those services out (to sub-subcontractors); - Any direct provider of services who contracts with the County, whether operation as a sole practitioner, or as any organized group of providers ess: ) The date of birth and social security number for every individual who fits paragraph (1)(i)'s definition sing a "person" with any ownership or control interest in any of the organizations described in that same graph, whether that interest meets or exceeds a 5% ownership/control interest or not: ne) Date of Birth, Social Security Number: The tax identification number(s) for any corporation(s) which fit(s) paragraph (1)(i)'s definition of g "person" with any ownership or control interest in any of the organizations described in that same graph, whether that interest meets or exceeds a 5% ownership/control interest or not AND the tax ification number (s) for any corporation(s) whose businesses have at least a 5% ownership or control est in any of their subcontractors; and/or any of their subcontractors' subcontractors: For any "person" who has any ownership or control interest in any of the organizations described in graph (1)(i), whether that interest meets or exceeds a 5% ownership/control interest or not, please ose whether you are related to anyone else - as a spouse, parent, child, or sibling - who also has such terest, whether it meets or exceeds a 5% interest or not.
-Please make this series of disclosures by ding that related person's name, their exact familial tie to you, and the organization/entity which you e in common. graph, whether that interest meets or exceeds a 5% ownership/control interest or not: """ The tax identification number(s) for any corporation(s) which fit(s) paragraph (1)(i)'s definition of g "person" with any ownership or control interest in any of the organizations described in that same graph, whether that interest meets or exceeds a 5% ownership/control interest or not AND the tax iffication number (s) for any corporation(s) whose businesses have at least a 5% ownership or control est in any of their subcontractors; and/or any of their subcontractors' subcontractors: """ Identification Number(s): """ For any "person" who has any ownership or control interest in any of the organizations described in graph (1)(i), whether that interest meets or exceeds a 5% ownership/control interest or not, please ose whether you are related to anyone else - as a spouse, parent, child, or sibling - who also has suterest, whether it meets or exceeds a 5% interest or not.
-Please make this series of disclosures by ding that related person's name, their exact familial tie to you, and the organization/entity which you
+(1)(i) The names and addresses of any and all "persons," whether individuals or corporations, who have any ownership or control interest of any of the following, whether that interest meets or exceeds a 5% ownership/control or not:

+- An ASO which contracts with the County of Mendocino - Any subcontractor of such an ASO which either provides services directly or contracts those services out (to sub-subcontractors); - Any direct provider of services who contracts with the County, whether operation as a sole practitioner, or as any organized group of providers

+Name: Address: (1)(ii) The date of birth and social security number for every individual who fits paragraph (1)(i)'s definition of being a "person" with any ownership or control interest in any of the organizations described in that same paragraph, whether that interest meets or exceeds a 5% ownership/control interest or not: (Name) Date of Birth, Social Security Number: (1)(iii) The tax identification number(s) for any corporation(s) which fit(s) paragraph (1)(i)'s definition of being "person" with any ownership or control interest in any of the organizations described in that same paragraph, whether that interest meets or exceeds a 5% ownership/control interest or not AND the tax identification number (s) for any corporation(s) whose businesses have at least a 5% ownership or control interest in any of their subcontractors, and/or any of their subcontractors' subcontractors: Tax Identification Number(s): (2)(i) For any "person" who has any ownership or control interest in any of the organizations described in paragraph (1)(i), whether that interest meets or exceeds a 5% ownership/control interest or not, please disclose whether you are related to anyone else - as a spouse, parent, child, or sibling - who also has such an interest, whether it meets or exceeds a 5% interest or not.
+Please make this series of disclosures by providing that related person's name, their exact familial tie to you, and the organization/entity which you share in common.
+Related individual's name, relationship, and organization/entity in common: